-MS Special Education Domains of Study
+MS Special Education Areas of Study

 The WGU Master of Science in Special Education program content is based on research on effective instruction as well as national and state standards.
 It provides content and pedagogical knowledge related to preK–12 teaching.
 The Master of Science in Special Education program content and training processes are consistent with the accountability intent of the Individuals with Disabilities Education Act (IDEIA) of 2004 and the No Child Left Behind Act (NCLBA) of 2001.
 The Master of Science in Special Education program includes appropriate and rigorous subject-matter preparation and research-based pedagogical course preparation.

-Instructional Design Domain
+Instructional Design and Performance Improvement

 Instructional Design Theories